Reduction of Cosymplectic groupoids by cosymplectic moment maps

 The Marsden-Weinstein-Meyer symplectic reduction has an analogous version for cosymplectic manifolds.
 In this paper we extend this cosymplectic reduction to the context of groupoids.
 Moreover, we prove how in the case of an algebroid associated to a cosymplectic groupoid, the integration commutes with the reduction (analogously to what happens in Poisson geometry).
 On the other hand, we show how the cosymplectic reduction of a groupoid induces a symplectic reduction on a canonical symplectic subgroupoid.
 Finally, we study what happens to the multiplicative Chern class associated with the $S^1$-central extensions of the reduced groupoid.\\

 \begin{tiny}KEYWORDS.\end{tiny} Group actions, cosymplectic groupoids, moment maps, co-symplectic reduction, Poisson manifolds.

 {\bf Acknowledgments:} We are grateful to David Iglesias for his valuable help in the discussions that inspired this work.
 We thank Cristian Ortiz for helpful and insightful discussions on the reduction of Poisson groupoids.
 We would like to thank Javier de Lucas and Xavier Rivas for inviting us to their Gamma seminar, where many ideas from this article were improved.
-L\'opez Garcia was supported by grant \# 2022/04705-8, S\~ao Paulo Research Foundation (FAPESP).
+We are grateful to Luca Vitagliano for his detailed explanations on cosymplectic structures via line bundles and their associated cosymplectic groupoids.
+We thank the anonymous referee for valuable comments and detailed suggestions that significantly improved the presentation of this article.
+L\'opez Garcia was partially supported by grant \# 2022/04705-8, S\~ao Paulo Research Foundation (FAPESP).